Tom Purcell: Sledding, snowmen, snowballs needed on Capitol grounds - The Tribune

 Tom Purcell: Sledding, snowmen, snowballs needed on Capitol grounds

-Eleanor Holmes Norton, a Democrat and D.C.’s delegate in the U.S. House, is on to something big!
+Eleanor Holmes Norton, a Democrat and D.C.’s delegate in the U.S. House, is onto something big!

 A longtime champion of, and leader on, civil rights and free speech issues, she has a clear mastery of common sense.